Project Play

 The challenge

 Play is critical for healthy childhood development, helping to build cognitive, social and physical skills.
-It is also an essential part of severe acute malnutrition treatment, with the World Health Organization (WHO) recommending 15-30 minutes of play stimulation per day for recovery.
+It is also an essential part of severe acute malnutrition treatment.
+According to the World Health Organization guidelines, psychosocial stimulation interventions are recommended as part of routine care to improve child development and anthropometric outcomes for children under 5 years.
 However, many children enrolled in malnutrition treatment do not have access to relevant toys.
 Many caregivers are also not aware of the importance of play.

 8.7 million